mnokka/DockerJenkinsPipelineStatuses/README.md

 Jenkins has pipeline job (for project/hello.c) defined, just hit Build button to build it (output hello will be tested(executed) and archived)

+failpipleine.groovy as an example how stage can check it's failure and set failure variable.
+Then final phase can inform which part of the build actually failed